Condos for Sale in Milton

-It is a new neighbourhood on the northwestern side of the town and is bounded by Tremaine Rd, Derry Rd, CN Railroad tracks, and Main St. The neighbourhood is pretty close to Rattlesnake Point, which makes it a liveable place for nature lovers.
+It is a new neighborhood on the northwestern side of the town and is bounded by Tremaine Rd, Derry Rd, CN Railroad tracks, and Main St. The neighborhood is pretty close to Rattlesnake Point, which makes it a liveable place for nature lovers.
 Besides that, the area also offers Scott Neighbourhood Park and Sherwood District Park.

 You will find relatively new condos, townhouses, and semi-detached homes in this part of town.

-It is in the centre of the town and is part of Old Milton.
+It is in the center of the town and is part of Old Milton.
 This part of the town is surrounded by Derry Rd, Main St E, Ontario St, and Thompson Rd.

 The area is primarily known for its tree-lined streets, sizable, lawns, and huge backyards.
-Another thing about the town is its proximity to nearly every other neighbourhood in Milton.
-Then we have some of the best schools, downtown restaurants, and shopping centres near, the neighbourhood.
+Another thing about the town is its proximity to nearly every other neighborhood in Milton.
+Then we have some of the best schools, downtown restaurants, and shopping centers near, the neighborhood.

 From condos to detached homes, you will find a variety of home types in the town.
-The community’s housing market is relatively slow compared to neighbourhoods in Toronto, but much more active than some other neighbourhoods in Milton.
+The community’s housing market is relatively slow compared to neighborhoods in Toronto, but much more active than some other neighborhoods in Milton.

 Buying a house is relatively affordable here.
 The rental value is almost similar to the Milton average.
 You will find condos, townhomes, detached houses, and larger double-garage homes.